yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 [It’s not over yet](https://www.youtube.com/watch?v=g02QU-xPV1I).

+[As you know](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2021/#paint-me-like-one-of-your-french-bits), regular desktop/laptop GPUs don't support decoding ASTC textures, so yuzu makes use of the compute capabilities of the GPU to parallelize the process...
-The recent release of 511.XX drivers introduced an issue that affected our compute shader based accelerated ASTC texture decoding.
+The recent release of the 511.XX drivers introduced an issue that affected our compute shader based accelerated ASTC texture decoding.

 {{< single-title-imgs-compare
 	"Crispy (Super Mario Odyssey)"